axellbrendow/EloBuddy/README.md

 Each folder is a Visual Studio project.

-A true master, is an eternal apprentice ~ Master Yi
+A true master is an eternal apprentice ~ Master Yi